cmichae4/jain_correlations/README.md

 This is a one-step process (takes less than a couple of seconds on my machine) which not only unzips the file, but also converts the csv data into parquet for fast downstream reading.

-Currently the project includes the unzipped data as an example of the output, but feel free to delete and replace with a zipped file, following the naming and directory directions above.

 ### Instructions to Run
 If you haven't yet, please read the loading data step, as this is a prerequisite for launching this app successfully.